qiime2/provenance-lib/README.md

 are required and which are optional and/or have default values.

 ## Use - Python API
-More power and flexibility are available to users of the Python API.
-The basic workflow proceeds as follows:
-- `import provenance_lib`
-- create ProvDAG objects from QIIME 2 archives
-- combine or manipulate these ProvDAGs as needed
-- Pass your ProvDAG to tools from the `replay` module (`replay_provenance`, `replay_citations`, etc.) to produce your desired results.

 Basic example:
 ```python
 import provenance_lib